HVML/PurC/README.md

 ## Introduction

-During the development of [HybridOS], [Vincent Wei] proposed a new-style, general-purpose, and easy-to-learn programming language called `HVML`.

 `PurC` is the Prime hVml inteRpreter for C language.
-It is also the abbreviation of `Purring Cat`, while Purring Cat is the nickname and the mascot of HVML.
+It is also the abbreviation of `Purring Cat`, while Purring Cat is the nickname and the mascot of HVML, which is a new-style programming language proposed by [Vincent Wei].

+Although we designed HVML originally as a programming language to rapidly develop GUI applications based on Web front-end technology in the C/C++ runtime environment, the developer can also use HVML as a general script language in other scenarios.

 PurC implements all features defined by [HVML Specifiction V1.0] in C language.
-PurC also implements all predefined dynamic variables defined by [HVML Predefined Variables V1.0] in C language.
+PurC also implements all predefined dynamic variables defined by [HVML Predefined Variables V1.0].

-Now, PurC provides support for Linux and macOS.
+PurC provides support for Linux and macOS.
 The support for Windows is on the way.
+We welcome others to port HVML to other platforms.

 You can use PurC to run a HVML program by using the command line tool `purc`, or use PurC as a library to build your own HVML interpreter.
 We release PurC under